Particle.news

 Supreme Court Rejects Plea to Enforce NEP in Tamil Nadu, Kerala, and West Bengal

-The court ruled that states cannot be compelled to adopt the National Education Policy unless fundamental rights are violated.
+The court ruled it cannot compel states to adopt the National Education Policy but may intervene if fundamental rights are violated.

 Supreme court rejects plea seeking NEP 2020 to be implemented in Tamil Nadu, Kerala, West Bengal